 Dozens of reports and analyses came to the same conclusion—that the response was even worse than the disaster itself.
 In the wake of the accident, public distrust of the nuclear power industry grew.
 The NRC changed its emergency preparedness plans, including creating an emergency center that was staffed 24/7 instead of relying on hastily created response committees during disasters.

 Today, the crisis is still analyzed as an example of what not to do when it comes to an emergency situation.
 And for people who live in the area, the disaster hasn’t been forgotten.
-Though the station permanently closed on September 20, 2019, and no one died as a result of the disaster, although the potential health fallout of the disaster is still being debated.
+The station permanently closed on September 20, 2019, and no one died as a result of the disaster, although the potential health fallout of the disaster is still debated.